 "This study shows the importance of the nose in COVID-19 infection," said Dr. Zein.
 "The nose, in this instance is the gateway to our bodies, allowing the virus to enter and replicate within.
 The use of intranasal corticosteroids may help disrupt that gateway."

-"Our findings are particularly significant, as decreased COVID-19 hospitalizations, ICU admissions, and mortality could alleviate the strain on health care systems with across the globe, especially in developing countries where there is limited access to vaccines and where mutations in SARS-CoV-2 have emerged," Dr. Strauss added.
+"Our findings are particularly significant, as decreased COVID-19 hospitalizations, ICU admissions, and mortality could alleviate the strain on health care systems with limited resources across the globe, especially in developing countries where there is limited access to vaccines and where mutations in SARS-CoV-2 have emerged," Dr. Strauss added.

 Explore further